ds5110/git-intro/conda.md

 ```
 * Ref: [Creating an environment from an enviroment.yml file](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-from-an-environment-yml-file) -- conda.io

-## channels -- conda vs conda-forge
+## geospatial

 * geospatial software has dependencies that can cause problems if you mix channels
 * see: [geopandas install](https://geopandas.org/en/stable/getting_started/install.html)
 * see also: [using multiple channels](https://conda-forge.org/docs/user/tipsandtricks.html#using-multiple-channels)
-* I use conda-forge, and this is an ENV.yml created from my base install...
+* I use conda-forge, and this is an ENV.yml created for my "geo" environment...
 ```
 $ conda env export --from-history>ENV.yml
 $ cat ENV.yml
-name: base
+name: geo
 channels:
   - conda-forge
   - defaults